Better Software for Reproducible Science

 Preparation for using CodeScribe

 It is important that you do this preparation with enough lead time that we can assist you if necessary before SC25 starts.
-We will not be able to provide any support for CodeScribe usage issues during the tutorial itself.
+We will not be able to provide any support for CodeScribe setup issues during the tutorial itself.

 3. Download and install CodeScribe from https://github.com/adubey64/CodeScribe a.
 Installation instructions are provided in the README file: https://github.com/adubey64/CodeScribe?tab=readme-ov-file#installation b.
 You are encouraged to watch the two tutorials on the installation and use of CodeScribe in this Box folder: https://anl.app.box.com/folder/336154643880?s=zv3zdbphqprdz8rjh1c84xpeqd8yg32u.
 They are 19 minutes and 11 minutes long, respectively.
+The tutorials were prepared before “generate” command was added to the tool, so there is no mention of it in either tutorial, but it works like the “translate” command.

 During the tutorial